New to Online Music Lessons? Here's What to Expect in Your First Lesson

 Table of Contents

-When you sign up for a trial lesson, whether it’s complimentary or paid, the session typically lasts 30 minutes.
+When you sign up for a trial or first lesson, whether it’s complimentary or paid, the session typically lasts 30 minutes.

 Piano beginners will likely start with the first pages of a method book to go over the basics – posture, hand position, finger placement, etc. If you have prior experience, talk about your pieces and techniques to get tips on improving.